- Main

 Step 3.
 Create a Landing Page That Converts

 A course landing page isn’t an “about the course” page.
-It’s a selling tool with clear structure.
+It’s a selling tool with clear structure, where every element works toward conversion.
 Average EdTech landing page conversion: 3–5%.
 Well-optimized: 8–15%.

 Selling Landing Page Structure

-- Hero section: headline with outcome (not “Marketing Course”, but “Increase Sales by 40% in 8 Weeks”), subheadline, CTA button, trust signal.
+- Hero section: headline with an outcome (not “Marketing Course”, but “Increase Sales by 40% in 8 Weeks”), subheadline with specifics, CTA button, trust signal.

 - Pain block: describe the customer’s situation — make it relatable.